jmmoser/CHDK-Auto-Time-Lapse/README.md

-cyREG.lua is the basic usage script
+cyREG.lua is the basic usage script.

-cyUSB.lua is the USB power controlled script
+cyUSB.lua is the USB power controlled script.

+Please see http://chdk.wikia.com/wiki/CHDK for supported cameras and installation steps.